The new kid on the block

 Co-host and co-moderate rooms together provide real value, they allow you to build relationships and follow Clubs.

 Top tip: Utilise the Virtual Event space!
-Go to the search bar and type in Virtual Music Events and start following those Clubs – that’s going to be where your people are that you want to connect with and when you follow the club’s it’s going to open up all the rooms that are happening in that club a
+Go to the search bar and type in Virtual Music Events and start following those Clubs – that’s going to be where your people are that you want to connect with and when you follow the club’s it’s going to open up all the rooms that are happening in that club.

-The Virtual Events Club is highly active, and there’s a lot of people who are looking to really level up what they’re doing on a room hosting perspective.
+The Virtual Events Club is highly active, and a lot of people who are looking to really level up what they’re doing on a room hosting perspective.

 When I moderate rooms, I loved to incorporate music.
 There is a swathe of strategic entertainment aspects to these events.
 For example, incorporating DJs and other types of entertainment into the events to break up the monotony of a QA is a great way of getting people active and involved.